po1sigala/live/02-Lesson-Plans/Part-Time/19-Week_PWA/README.md

 ## Heads-Up

-* In the next unit, students will be getting their first introduction to React.
+* In the next unit, students will get their first introduction to React.
 This is a huge step for them, so give students a lot of encouragement.

 * Make sure that you are familiar with components, state, and hooks before starting the lesson.